soonernotfaster/redis-vector-db/README.md

 1. Clone the repo
 1. Open the repo using the "Dev Containers: Open Folder in Container" command in VS Code
 1. Run the code by executing `./script/run.sh`

+N.B.
+On your first run, the script will need to download the embedding model